pnp/List-Formatting/view-samples/emoji-link-tiles/README.md

-# Link collection using Emoji
+# Link Collection using Emojis

 ## Summary
 This sample demonstrates a link collection using Emoji and is a customization of the `Gallery` layout.
 Additionally, this sample combines group customization with a tile format.